 West Lake is known as Hanoi’s largest freshwater lake.
 It’s a massive body of water – it has a circumference of 17km – and there are plenty of historical places of interest, five-star hotels, stylish restaurants, cafes, and nightlife venues that are worth exploring along the shoreline.

-Accessible within a 20 minutes walk from Hanoi Old Quarter.
+Accessible within a 20-minute walk from Hanoi Old Quarter.
 Many locals and travelers find this area an outstanding natural beauty with plenty of quiet spots in the green botanical gardens.
 Known locally as Ho Tay, the actual history of West Lake remains a mystery to this very day.
 However, folklore told that the lake formed when a large Chinese buffalo mistakenly confused a pagoda temple bell with its mother’s call and ran fiercely into a small hollow and created a lake.
-West lake is also the perfect place to watch the sunset in Hanoi.
-To explore this exciting area, we recommend you to join our Hanoi Scooter Tour.
+West Lake is also the perfect place to watch the sunset in Hanoi.

 #2 Honorable mention – Food in Hanoi